anthonyk1225/create-node-app/README.md

 });
 ```

-The response should contain the correct code
+The response should contain the correct status code
 ```
 it("should return a 200 code", () => {
     result.should.have.status(200);